RNCCA Officials and Executive Committee

 4.1.1.
 President.
 A Senior Communication Officer shall be invited to become President of the Association.

 4.1.2.
 Vice President.
-The Commanding Officer of HMS Collingwood shall be invited to become Vice President of the Association.
+A Senior Communications Officer shall be invited to become Vice President of the Association.
+The Commanding Officer of HMS Collingwood may also be invited to become Vice President of the Association

 4.2.
 Executive Committee.